cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

     store.WithPrefix(prefix).OP(key) == store.OP(prefix + key)
 ```

-#### Optimization: use compression for prefix keys
+### Optimization: compress module keys

-Moreover we can consider a compression of prefix keys using Huffman Coding.
-It will require a knowledge of used prefixes.
+We can consider a compression of prefix keys using Huffman Coding.
+It will require a knowledge of used prefixes (module store keys) a priori.
 And for best results it will need an frequency information for each prefix (how often objects are stored in the store under the same prefix key).
-With Huffman Coding the above invariant should have the following shape:
+With Huffman Coding the above invariant should have the following form:

 ```
 for each OP in [Get Has, Set, ...]